-- Y Expand our fleet through accretive acquisitions.
-Our fleet consists of 27 vessels, compared to eight vessels at the time of our IPO in 2007.
-We intend to continue to evaluate potential acquisitions of both newbuildings and second-hand vessels from Capital Maritime and third parties and to take advantage of our unique relationship with Capital Maritime to make strategic acquisitions in the medium- to long-term in a prudent manner that is accretive to our uniholders and to long-term distribution growth.
-After taking into account the proposed acquisition of the M/V Hyundai Prestige, the M/V Hyundai Privilege and the M/V Hyundai Platinum (as described below), we expect to have approximately \$125 million available under a new credit facility that may be used for further vessel acquisitions (as described under the heading "\$200,000,000 Senior Secured Credit Facility" below).
-In addition, we may pursue opportunities for acquisitions of, or combinations with, other shipping businesses. - Ÿ Capitalize on our relationship with Capital Maritime and expand our relationships with our existing and new charterers.
-We believe that we can leverage our relationship with Capital Maritime and its ability to meet the rigorous vetting and selection processes of leading oil companies, as well as those of other charterers in the tanker, drybulk and container sectors, in order to attract new customers for the 27 vessels in our fleet.
+- Expand our fleet through accretive acquisitions.
+Our fleet consists of 30 vessels, compared to eight vessels at the time of our initial public offering in 2007.
+On July 24, 2014, we entered into a Master Vessel Acquisition Agreement with Capital Maritime to acquire five newbuild vessels: two 50,000 deadweight product carriers Hull Nos.
+027 and 028, the CMA CGM Amazon (ex Akadimos), the CMA CGM Uruguay (ex Adonis) and the CMA CGM Magdalena (ex Anaxagoras) (collectively, the "Dropdown Vessels"); with a right of first refusal to acquire six additional product tanker vessels, as further described in our Current Report on Form 6-K, and the exhibits thereto, furnished on July 29, 2014 and incorporated by reference into this prospectus supplement.
+We intend to continue to evaluate potential acquisitions of both newbuildings and second-hand vessels from Capital Maritime and third parties and to take advantage of our unique relationship with Capital Maritime to make strategic acquisitions in the medium- to long-term in a prudent manner that is accretive to our unitholders and to long-term distribution growth.
+In addition, we may pursue opportunities for acquisitions of, or combinations with, other shipping businesses.
+As of the date hereof, we have approximately \$150.0 million available under a new credit facility that may be used for further vessel acquisitions. - Ÿ Capitalize on our relationship with Capital Maritime and expand our relationships with our existing and new charterers.
+We believe that we can leverage our relationship with Capital Maritime and its ability to meet the rigorous vetting and selection processes of leading oil companies, as well as those of other charterers in the tanker, drybulk and container sectors, in order to attract new customers for the 30 vessels in our fleet.
 We may increase the number of vessels we charter to our existing charterers, including Capital Maritime, in order to expand our relationship with them and satisfy their diverse trading requirements.
 In addition, we plan to enter into charter agreements with new customers in order to maintain a portfolio of charters that is diverse from a customer, geography and maturity perspective. - Y Maintain and build on our ability to meet rigorous industry and regulatory safety standards.
 We believe that in order for us to be successful in growing our business in the future, we will need to maintain our excellent vessel safety record and maintain and build on our high level of customer service and support.
 Capital Ship Management has an excellent vessel safety record, is capable of complying with rigorous health, safety and environmental protection standards, and is committed to providing our customers with a high level of customer service and support.